 It offers useful features like a powerful motor and large treadbelt, which makes the machine silent and smooth to use.
 There’s also a simplified control panel and large backlit display for ease of use.
 Users will find that the ProForm 505 CST offers a range of modern conveniences.
 These include fifteen pre-loaded workouts, and a built-in sound system that works with both iPod and MP3.
 Along with all of this, the ProForm 505 CST is a foldable design.
 This allows it to be collapsed vertically for simple, space-saving storage.

-Retailing at under $1,000 the ProForm 505 CST is a high-quality machine that users will find easy to use.
+The ProForm 505 CST is a high-quality machine that users will find easy to use.
 It represents the best of the ProForm collection, and is worth investing in.

 You can read more about the specific features of this ProForm and the other top choices that ProForm offers in our ProForm Guide.
 The guide showcases the best models in the ProForm line-up, to help you decided which model from this great brand may be right for you.
 Read more about ProForm Treadmill Reviews.